rayheberer/rayheberer.ai/content/post/DeepMind-SC2-guide.md

 Specifically, an Advantage Actor-Critic agent that estimates state values and optimal policies using a convolutional neural network architecture based on that in [Asynchronous Methods for Deep Reinforcement Learning](https://arxiv.org/abs/1602.01783).
 Due to resource constraints, I did not go so far as to implement the "Asynchronous" part of A3C, meaning I only run one agent at a time, instead of many in parallel.

 In this post I will highlight the sections of the two research papers informing the agent's design which contained the most information relevant to the technical implementation.
-I hope that this will serve as a useful example for engineers seeking to read research papers and need a perspective on what to focus on, as well as a general reinforcement learning guide - though I intend to write more about this specifically.
-The full code can be found at https://github.com/rayheberer/SC2Agents/blob/master/agents/actor-critic.py.
+I hope that this will serve as a useful example for how to translate researcher-speak into code.
+My full implementation can be found at https://github.com/rayheberer/SC2Agents/blob/master/agents/actor-critic.py.

 Broadly speaking, a deep reinforcement learning agent needs to fulfill four requirements: